aevilla160/hpc_docs/docs/jupyterhub.md

 ![nbgitpuller web gen](imgs/nbgitpuller_gen.png "webgen with nbgitpuller")

 * The URL to the hub.
 Upon clicking the link, users will be redirected to the hub, and content will be pulled into their home directory there.
-* The URL of the git repository where the content lives.
 * The branch in the git repository where the content lives.
 The default specified there is `master`, although newer GitHub repositories use `main` as the default.
 You can find yours on the Github page of your content repository
 * The default interface to open when users click this link.
 The default is the classic notebook, but many other apps are available
 * A file to open when the link is clicked.
 When left empty, a directory listing with the content of the repository will be shown